 This excerpt is taken from Harvest USA’s workbook for men, Sexual Sanity for Men, Recreating Your Mind in a Crazy Culture, published by New Growth Press.
 This workbook is excellent for small groups and one-on-one mentoring.
 Visit the Harvest USA bookstore to check out this resource and others at harvest-usa-store.com.

 17 Feb 2011

-Here at Harvest USA we facilitate support groups for people who struggle with sexual sins.
+Here at Harvest USA, we facilitate Biblical Support Groups for people who struggle with sexual sins.
 One of our groups for male strugglers incorporates a study of Scripture with an eye toward our behavior.
-One recent topic we focused on was: What’s really going on in our sexual fantasies?
+One recent question we focused on was this: What’s really going on in our sexual fantasies?